iter8-tools/iter8/doc_files/iter8_install.md

 If you want to use iter8 with Istio, we require:

 * Istio v1.1.5 and newer up to [v1.3.5](https://archive.istio.io/v1.3/docs/setup/install/kubernetes/).
-Tthose are the versions of Istio we tested iter8 with.
+Those are the versions of Istio we tested iter8 with.
 Support for Istio 1.4 is coming soon.
 * Your Istio installation must have at least the **istio-pilot** as well as **telemetry** and **Prometheus** enabled.

 If you want to use iter8 with Knative, we require: